 All plans come with 4G LTE and 5G, whichever is strongest where you are, offer nationwide coverage, cover free calls to Mexico and Canada, and allow for mobile hotspot tethering.

 Mint Mobile runs on the T-Mobile physical network.
-That means nationwide spread with the best 5G coverage.
+That means nationwide spread with the best overall 5G coverage.
+Verizon Wireless has quicker speeds in some areas, but T-Mobile is more consistent.
 The Mint Mobile website features a useful coverage tracker where you can enter your zip code to find out how well covered you are in your area.

 Levels of cover are measured in categories including: outdoors, in-vehicle, indoor residential and indoor commercial.
 Each has a check box allowing you to include just the data you want to find.